f4z3r/.bootstrap/doc/utils.md

 ### Installation

-First, install the binary.
+First, install `fzf` and then the binary.
 Then run the following the appropriate shell:

 ```bash
 eval "$(zoxide init zsh)"